paulbackhouse/MavenHibernateMultiModule/README.md

   - If using IntelliJ, you might have to to Maven Install the first tiem you run the project https://stackoverflow.com/questions/40359336/will-intellij-idea-mvn-install-automatically-when-make-the-project.
 This might be applicable to VS Code as well the first time

 This should start the project up for you - check the terminal

+Of Note: Model Mapper is implemented, see http://modelmapper.org/getting-started/

 ### API Endpoints: